The interdisciplinary Master of Engineering in Construction

 Construction engineering and management concerns the design,

-planning and management of the construction of structures, infrastructure, transportation systems, site work and environmental projects (for example: highways, bridges,
+planning and management of the construction, maintenance and disposal of structures, infrastructure, transportation systems, site work, and commercial, industrial and residential land environmental projects (for example: highways, bridges,

-airports, buildings, dams, reservoirs, light and high-speed rail systems, utilities and environmental restoration projects).
+airports, buildings, dams, reservoirs, light and high-speed rail systems, hospitals, laboratories, residential communities, utilities and environmental restoration projects).
 The program provides the

 necessary leadership for complex construction projects and subsequent